Guangzhou (Huadu) to Melbourne (CAN–MEL) — Airlines, Schedules & Connections

 No flights match your filters.

 CAN–MEL is served by 1 airline with nonstop service.
 China Southern Airlines leads the route.
-The flight covers 4,690 miles in approximately 9h.
-Beyond nonstop, 33 hubs offer 1-stop connections.
+The flight covers 4,690 miles in approximately 9h 20m.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape